Chrisinho8/DACH-data-job-market/README.md

 date, for postings still returned as live.

 **Location.** City and region come from each posting's own location array.
-In the city-states — Berlin, Hamburg, Bremen, Vienna, Basel and Geneva — the third level is a district rather than a city, so it is collapsed into the parent.
+In the city-states (Berlin, Hamburg, Bremen, Vienna, Basel and Geneva) the third level is a district rather than a city, so it is collapsed into the parent.
 Administrative wrappers (`(Kreis)`, `-Umgebung`, `-Land`, `Region ...`) are stripped.